-Those who explain the Lamb metaphor in Revelation on the analogy of the Passover sacrifice have attempted to overcome this objection by asserting that, although the annual Passover sacrifice was not explatory, the blood of the lambs slaughtered at the first Passover-which was the subject of remembrance at every subsequent Passover-did indeed have 'redemptive power' and restored God's covenant with the Patriarchs.
-It is an argument that is suggested by a few late post-New Testament midrashic writings, and was first articulated by Jeremias when discussing Jesus' self-identification with the paschal sacrifice at the Last Supper.19 Nevertheless, it has been adopted by Roloff in the following quote from his commentary, in order to extend the identification of Jesus as 'the paschal lamb of the new covenant' to the Lamb of Revelation: "According to Jewish belief, the blood of the passover lambs, which were slaughtered upon the exodus from Egypt, had an explating effect for the sins of the people of Israel (cf. Str.-B. 1:85ff.)".20 enables them to purify themselves from their imperfections (7,14; 22,14), and makes them partners in the devil's defeat (12,11).
+Those who explain the Lamb metaphor in Revelation on the analogy of the Passover sacrifice have attempted to overcome this objection by asserting that, although the annual Passover sacrifice was not expiatory, the blood of the lambs slaughtered at the first Passover-which was the subject of remembrance at every subsequent Passover-did indeed have 'redemptive power' and restored God's covenant with the Patriarchs.
+It is an argument that is suggested by a few late post-New Testament midrashic writings, and was first articulated by Jeremias when discussing Jesus' self-identification with the paschal sacrifice at the Last Supper.21 Nevertheless, it has been adopted by Roloff in the following quote from his commentary, in order to extend the identification of Jesus as 'the paschal lamb of the new covenant' to the Lamb of Revelation:

+"According to Jewish belief, the blood of the passover lambs, which were slaughtered upon the exodus from Egypt, had an expiating effect for the sins of the people of Israel (cf. Str.-B. 1:85ff.)".
+22

-Against this argument, it should be noted firstly that the identification of Jesus with the paschal lamb is only one of many ways of describing his redemptive ministry in the NT,21 and that, as Stuhlmacher observes, "wherever in the NT Jesus Christ is compared with the Passover sacrifice, the expiatory effect of his blood is deliberately not emphasized".22
+Against this argument, it should be noted firstly that the identification of Jesus with the paschal lamb is only one of many ways of describing his redemptive ministry in the NT, 23